wombleton/gitlaw-nz/acts/S/Submarine Cables and Pipelines Protection Act 1996.md

 *   (1) The owner of a submarine cable or submarine pipeline, as the case may be, shall, immediately after the use of the submarine cable or submarine pipeline has ceased, notify the Minister in writing that the cable or pipeline has ceased to be used.

-    (2) Every person who fails to comply with this section commits an offence and is liable on summary conviction to a fine not exceeding $5,000\.
+    (2) Every person who fails to comply with this section commits an offence and is liable on conviction to a fine not exceeding $5,000\.

     Compare: 1966 No 5 s 6A; 1977 No 96 s 3

+    Section 9(2): amended, on 1 July 2013, by [section 413][65] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 10 District Court may order removal of abandoned submarine cable or pipeline